NayeemurR/61040-portfolio/assignments/assignment1.md

 ## Domains

 **Reading books**: I don’t particularly enjoy reading, but I know that it’s good for me and has always helped me progress far in life during the periods when I read frequently.
 I enjoy reading about entrepreneurship, business skills, marketing, and books that will make a direct impact on my life for the better.
+I try my best to read 1 book per month.

 **Task lists**: I live by task lists.
 Anything I need to do will get placed on a task list.
 I have many things going on in my life that I need to keep organized and simplified.
 If I don’t, then I will forget to do something important that will only have negative consequences or just make my life a bit harder than it has to be.

 **Bills/Subscriptions**: I pay for a ton of subscriptions and also pay bills frequently.
-My subscriptions are all over the place spanning across multiple cards to maximize reward points.
-It gets a bit confusing sometimes and sneaky charges do occur.
+My subscriptions are all over the place spanning across multiple credit cards to maximize reward points.
+It gets a bit confusing sometimes and sneaky charges do slip through if I'm not careful.

 **Calling customer service**: I live in an immigrant household, and we’re always calling customer service since my parents aren’t too familiar with navigating a website to get things done.
-They usually resort to calling customer service and I am always the person who hops on the call and explains or resolves everything.
+When a problem arises with anything, my parents resort to calling customer service and hand over the phone to me to resolve the issue.
+I'm not a huge fan of this system.

 **Travel**: My family and I traveled together for the first time this summer to Saudi Arabia and Bangladesh.
-It was a nice experience, but we were very confused about many things related to logistics.
+It was a nice experience, but we were very confused about many logistically.
 Examples include visas, booking hotels, organizing pickup cars, and the laws of each country.
 I wish there were an easy way to know what you need for each country before traveling there, and not missing something important logistically.

 **Employees**: I run an online business where I have to hire employees every so often.
 I’m not a huge fan of the initial filtering process of candidates.
 I wish there were an easier way to get to the best candidates quicker.